Work Stress & Burnout

 - Acute behavioral change

-- Dangerous sleepiness while driving
+- Dangerous sleepiness while driving or operating machinery

-- Any immediate safety concern
+- Any immediate personal or workplace safety concern

 How JHN Evaluates Work Stress and Sleep Fatigue